PHP Xdebug Debugging Setup Guide with VS Code

 }

 The pathMappings entry is critical when your web server document root is on a different path than your VS Code workspace.
-If your project is at /home/user/project on the local machine but the web server serves from /var/www/html, the pathMappings maps /var/www/html (the remote path PHP sees) to ${workspaceFolder} (the local path VS Code works with).
-Without this mapping, VS Code cannot find the source files to display them when a breakpoint is hit.
+If your project is at /home/user/project on your local machine but the web server serves from /var/www/html, pathMappings maps the server path to your local path.
+Without this mapping, VS Code cannot find source files to display when a breakpoint is hit.

 Click the green play icon next to "Listen for Xdebug" to start listening.
 VS Code shows "Listening for Xdebug" in the debug toolbar.
 When a PHP request triggers a debugging session, VS Code activates and shows the paused execution with full access to variables, the call stack, and debugging controls.